43 Geography Trivia Questions [With Answers]

 Answer: Chile and Ecuador.

-Why it stumps people: Brazil borders 10 of the 12 other South American countries.
-Its territory is so vast that people assume it must touch everything.
-Chile is blocked by the Andes and other countries.
-Ecuador is separated by Colombia and Peru.
+Why it trips people: Brazil borders 10 of the 12 other South American countries.
+Its territory is so huge that touching all eleven seems like a safe bet.
+It isn’t.
+Chile is walled off by the Andes and the countries between.
+Ecuador is cut off by Colombia and Peru.

 30. What is the conventional geographic boundary between Europe and Asia?
 (Medium)